enny007/enny007/README.md

 *(Current)
 [![Download on the App Store](https://img.shields.io/badge/App%20Store-Download-blue?logo=apple)](https://apps.apple.com/us/app/pingtop-create-go-viral/id6470659417)
 A **content creation app** that helps users make and share viral moments.
-- Developed with **Flutter** and method and event channels polugins using swift and kotlin.
+- Developed with **Flutter** and method and event channels plugins using swift and kotlin.
-- Features media editing, social sharing, and community engagement tools like chatting, video upload.
+- Features media editing, social sharing, and community engagement tools like chatting, video upload etc.
 - Designed with scalability in mind for both iOS and android.

 ---